Jalen-Allison/-CSharp-CRUD-For-Theater-Website/README.md

 If none of the conditions are met, the method returns the original view with the "Rental" model object passed as the parameter.
 ![](images/Controller.png)

+## Skills learned
+- I learned to look up more specific questions by using key terms in the actual code while searching the question instead of asking a broad overall question and digging and digging for an answer which wasn't using my time efficitantly.

+- Utilized version control features more effectively to avoid merge conflicts and outdated local repositories by pulling from the master and merging into my current local repository.

+- Used Microsoft Azure DevOps to manage user stories/tasks and learned the aspects of the workflow.
+This showed me every step of the project along with was what had been completed and once done what should be completed next.
+This made it transparent for where I am and where/how other developers were approaching their tasks.

+- Worked with a project manager to ensure tasks being completed and files being edited were not in conflict with work other developers were completing.

+- Gained real-life project experience and was able to see how Agile practices work in a practical work setting.

+- Participated in aspects of Agile / SCRUM Practices:
+  - 1 Sprint Planning Meeting
+  - 8 Daily Stand-ups
+  - 2 Code Retrospectives